tprasadtp/labels/README.md

         token: ${{ secrets.GITHUB_TOKEN }}
 ```

-> If `owner` and `repo` are not specified, action running in repo will be implied.
+> If wither `owner` or `repo` are not specified, action running in repo will be implied.
-> You can use those parameters to set labels on multiple repos (use matrix explansion for faster builds).
+> You can use those parameters to set labels on multiple repos (use matrix expansion for faster builds).
-> However, You must specify custom personal access token with scope `repo` or `public_repo` via secrets
+> However, You must specify a personal access token with scope `repo` or `public_repo`.
-> as default token will not have tho scope necessary.
-It is recommended to use a machine token.
-> Currently GitHub package registry does not support unauthenticated docker pulls.
-Till that issue is fixed, for compatibility reasons docker images are built during each build.

 ## Authentication